England, Scotland, Wales,

 -- Up until 2001, Michael Owens appeared to be an all-time great, but he did not live up expectation.

 -- Harry Kane and Dele Alli were added to the honourable mention after the 2018 World Cup Finals.
 The team reached the semi-final fo a World Cup Finals and England has not done so since 1986.
-Kane has the potential to become bigger.
+At the time of writing, Kane has the potential to become bigger.
 He has not done enough to unseat Rooney, Keegan, Shearer and Lineker for a spot on the team.